Skip to content

 Level 1 vs. Level 2

-• Experience: The current endorsement chart says a Level 1 contractor must have 8 years of qualifying construction experience, while a Level 2 contractor must have 4 years.
+• Experience: Level 1 requires 8 years of qualifying construction experience; Level 2 requires 4 years

 • General liability insurance: $2,000,000 aggregate